amirkrifa/automotive_ml_usecase/README.md

 ## Goal

-For each event, predict the destination of cars trips based on partial trajectories.
+Predict the destination of cars trips (lat and lon).

 ## Dataset description